slbls/snapfish-shark/README.md

 ## Disclaimer

-Snapfish' endpoints are subject to change at any time.
+Snapfish endpoints are subject to change at any time.
 Should they change, it is likely snapfish-shark will stop working until it is updated.
 If errors arise, please [create an issue](https://github.com/slbls/snapfish-shark/issues/new).